SRAVAN-DSAI/Twitter-Sentiment-Analysis-LSTM/README.md

 6. Streamlit Deployment

-The trained model and tokenizer are loaded into a Streamlit app, which provides an interactive interface for users to enter tweet text and get real-
+The trained model and tokenizer are loaded into a Streamlit app, which provides an interactive interface for users

-time sentiment predictions.
+to enter tweet text and get real-time sentiment predictions.

 ## How to Use